History of CNN in Timeline

 June 2021: CNN Viewership Ranking

-In 2021, CNN Digital had an average of 144 million unique visitors in the United States, according to Comscore, making it the most viewed digital news outlet, ahead of The New York Times, NBC News, Fox News, and The Washington Post.
+In 2021, CNN Digital had an average of 144 million unique visitors in the United States according to Comscore, making it the most viewed digital news outlet, ahead of The New York Times, NBC News, Fox News, The Washington Post.

-2021: CNN and Clarissa Ward named finalists for DuPont-Columbia Award
+2021: CNN and Clarissa Ward Named DuPont-Columbia Award Finalists

-In 2021, CNN and Clarissa Ward were announced as finalists for the DuPont-Columbia Award of the Columbia University Graduate School of Journalism for their investigation into "Russia's Secret Influence Campaigns".
+In 2021, CNN and Clarissa Ward were named as finalists for the DuPont-Columbia Award of the Columbia University Graduate School of Journalism for their "Russia's Secret Influence Campaigns" investigation.

 2021: CNN wins George Polk Award for Foreign Reporting

-In 2021, CNN was awarded the George Polk Award of Long Island University for Foreign Reporting due to their coverage of the coronavirus outbreak in Wuhan, China, and their subsequent reporting from quarantine in Beijing.
+In 2021, CNN was awarded the George Polk Award by Long Island University for Foreign Reporting for its coverage of the coronavirus outbreak in Wuhan, China, and subsequent reporting while under quarantine in Beijing.

-In February 2022, Jeff Zucker was asked to resign as president of CNN after his relationship with one of his lieutenants was discovered during an investigation.
+In February 2022, Jeff Zucker was asked to resign as CNN President by Jason Kilar after Zucker's relationship with one of his lieutenants was discovered.

 February 26, 2022: Chris Licht Announced as Next CNN President

-May 2022: Chris Licht Starts as CNN President
+May 2022: Chris Licht Starts Tenure as CNN President

 October 2022: CNN Announces Cost-Cutting Measures